 Stress is the root cause of all the lifestyle diseases people are suffering from today.
-36% of Indians have been through depression, which is one in four people and India has the highest suicide rate in the world!
+36% of Indians have dealt with depression, which is one in four people and India has the highest suicide rate in the world!

 What makes people hit such lows in their lives?
 And why was this not the case earlier?

-So whom does one actually talk to, in a world which speaks through icons and abbreviations?
+So who does one actually talk to in a world which speaks through icons and abbreviations?
 Who will even care to listen, when attention is focused more on Candy Crush and posting selfies?

 Counselling has become the need of the hour.
 Just as each physical health issue has a specialist to go to, so does mental health.
 One doesn’t have to be looney to see a counsellor!

-So get hold of one, pronto, if you have even the slightest notion that perhaps you need one.
-Let’s de stigmatise counselling & therapy by not being nonchalant or even faking the courage of going it alone.
-‘Coz, sometimes a little help goes a long way in keeping you together.
+So, get hold of one pronto if you have even the slightest notion that perhaps you need one.
+Let’s de-stigmatise counselling and therapy by not being nonchalant or even faking the courage of going it alone.
+Because sometimes a little help goes a long way in keeping you together.
 As the saying goes – a stitch in time…